Why You Need to Add Philadelphia Zoo’s Beer Garden to Your Summer Bucket List

 Long story short, we know your summer bucket list is a mile long, but be prepared to bump something from the lineup—Philadelphia Zoo’s The Watering Hole is your new warm-weather destination.

-Details: 11am to 4pm, Friday through Sunday; Philadelphia Zoo, 3400 West Girard Avenue.This post is a sponsored collaboration between Philadelphia Zoo and Philadelphia magazine's advertising department.
+Details: 11am to 4pm, Friday through Sunday; Philadelphia Zoo, 3400 West Girard Avenue.This is a paid partnership between Philadelphia Zoo and Philadelphia Magazine's City/Studio